Skip to content

 FHIR Data Model

-External Serialization at the REST API
+External Serialization of resources consumed / exposed by the REST API

 JSON